 Installing microG on Sailfish OS

-I’ve not tested these instructions, so please use them at your own risk, and update the information if you find something has changed.
+Use these instructions at your own risk, and update the information if you find something has changed.

 What is microG good for?